If you’re looking for something specific, there’s a search bar on the lower right hand side of the page.

 Before you ask me any questions; before you critcise or praise my stance on transitioning kids, or the appropriation of womanhood by men, please read that.
 It’s where it all began.

-After Jessie re-identified as a girl and things settled down at home, I expected to put my time in Transtopia behind me and move on.
+After Jessie re-realised she was a girl and things settled down at home, I expected to put my time in Transtopia behind me and move on.
 Instead I became more fascinated- and angry- with the culture of misogyny and homophobia which underlies transgender theory.
 For without stereotypes there can be no ‘brave transgender children’.
 Without the dolls and the pink tutus, a love of glitter, a gentle nature and a will to dance, what could possibly make girls of the little boys of ‘My Transgender Summer Camp’?
 What other than her love of Batman, karate and jumping around could make that short-haired, fierce little girl into a boy trapped in a female body?
 A feeling?
 How does a boy feel?
 How does a girl feel?
 Without sexism, there can be no transgenderism.
 Without the idea that there is a ‘right’ or a ‘wrong’ way to be a boy or a girl there would be no need to beguile and medicate these kids in an attempt to make them ‘fit in’.
 Our current culture of blind affirmation is not doing anyone any favours.
 It is nothing short of abusive to tell a child that they are ‘wrong’, that they have been ‘born in the wrong body’ or that medication and surgery can make them into the opposite sex.